-Proper Weights and Limiting Treats
+Proper Weight And Limiting Treats

 You may find this odd, but it’s easy to ensure you are keeping your chinchilla at the proper weight.
 You can do this using a scale and simply placing your chinchilla on the scale every month or so.

 Chinchillas need to be at a specific weight to be in a\the healthy zone.
 You can see my post about how much chinchillas should weigh here.

 It will break down the specifics and walk you through the steps, so we can continue pushing forward through this post.

 Again, it’s important before moving on too quickly that you understand that treats should be exactly what they sound like.
 A “treat” or something special that is only offered on special occasions, and not every day.

 Too much sugar and other nutritional imbalances can cause digestive issues and stomach issues with your chin.

-You also shouldn’t use bowls for your chinchilla’s water.
+And don’t use bowls for your chinchilla’s water.
+Use water bottles only.

 Keep the water bottle full and even consider having a backup water bottle attached to the cage at all times.

-Habitat and Choosing The Best Chinchilla Cage
+Habitat And Choosing The Best Chinchilla Cage

 Chinchillas absolutely must have a proper sized cage to live in.

-Plenty of shelves and other items are also critical inside the cage but nothing is more important than ensuring you have a chinchilla cage that’s the proper size.
+Plenty of shelves and other items are also critical inside the cage but nothing is more important than ensuring you have a cage that’s the proper size.

 Cage Size Matters

 The size of the cage matters greatly.
-The cage needs to be tall enough, wide enough, and even deep enough so you can fit all the items your chinchilla needs inside of the cage.
+The cage needs to be tall enough, wide enough, and even deep enough so you can fit all the items your chinchilla needs inside.

 You can view my post about choosing the safest and best chinchilla hammocks here.

 It is the The Critter Nation 2 Dual Level cage.
 You can read my review of the Critter Nation cage here.

 However, for those of you who need options, refer back to the post mentioned previously that gives you my top 3 recommendations.

 Assuming you have the proper cage, and everything is looking good so far, it’s still important to ensure you keep that cage and habitat clean.
 Those are the details we are going to cover next, so stick around.

-Keep the Cage Clean For Your Chinchilla
+Keep The Cage Clean For Your Chinchilla

 Now comes the fun part.
 The actual work behind owning a chinchilla.
 Hey, it can’t be all fun in the sun all the time.

 You need to be diligent about cleaning the cage often enough to ensure your pet never has to live in filth.
 I won’t break down the entire process in this post but that’s the most significant factor.

 The link previously mentioned above about the frequency you should be cleaning a chinchilla cage will explain the rest of the process to you in-depth.

-Ideal Temperatures Are Imperative
+Ideal Temperatures Are Vital

 This is equally as important as always making sure that your chinchilla has plenty of water.
 Due to a chinchilla’s dense fur, it is easy for your chinchilla to overheat.

-Outside Living Is Not an Option For Chinchillas
+Outside Living Is Not An Option For Chinchillas

 If your chinchilla is kept indoors with humidity and climate-controlled settings, you will be fine.

 Under no circumstances can your chinchilla live outside.
 It’s not safe and a recipe for disaster.

 Don’t do this under any circumstances.